larsbrinkhoff/xForth/README.md

 Forth cross compiler for tiny devices.
 Supported targets are AVR and MSP430.
+Midrange PIC is in the works.

 This is a temporary battleground to get things up and running.
 I expect to fold the finished result back into [lbForth](http://github.com/larsbrinkhoff/lbForth).

 The compiler is suitable for parts with 1K program memory and 64 bytes RAM.
-The kernel code occupies 100-300 bytes, and it's recommended to reserve about 24 bytes for the stacks.
+The kernel code occupies 100-500 bytes, and it's recommended to reserve about 24 bytes for the stacks.
 At this size, only a bare minimum of Forth words are supported.